 ➤ After unprotecting the worksheet, return to the worksheet and apply the Freeze Panes feature repeating Method 1 sequences.
 You will be left with a worksheet with working Freeze Panes as shown in the picture.

-Read More: How to Freeze Frame in Excel (6 Quick Tricks)
+Read More: How to Unfreeze Rows and Columns in Excel

 Method 3: Unfreezing the Panes to Make Freeze Panes Work